WSDOT/PGSuper/Documentation/Common/UserGuide/Dialogs/Bridge Description Deck Reinforcement.md

 > NOTE: The total reinforcement at a section is equal to the sum of the primary and supplement reinforcement within the tributary width of a girder.

 > NOTE: For all Primary Reinforcement and Supplemental Reinforcement described using a lump sum value, the reinforcement is considered to be developed along the full reinforcement length.
-However: for Supplemental Reinforcement bars described using a bar size and spacing, the area of the bar is reduced for partial development at the ends of the bars.
+However, for Supplemental Reinforcement bars described using a bar size and spacing, the area of the bar is reduced for partial development at the ends of the bars.